 For youth 13 and above Sr. Shabbat School is a place where our young people will be stimulated study, as well as, apply the Word of the Lord to their lives.
 Teachings will be presented with the backdrop typically coming from the weekly Torah, Haftarah and Ketuvei HaShalichim portions.
 The Word will be delivered on their level and for them specifically.
 Youth are asked to embrace our teachings on worship etiquette, as well as, read the weekly Torah portion so they will be better prepared for corporate Shabbat morning worship and equipped to receive the Shabbat message.
 Discussions and questions on the Shabbat message are encouraged and should be presented in a respectful and orderly fashion.

-Sr. Shabbat School is held, in a classroom on the 1st floor of the synagogue, every Shabbat morning.
-Class begins when the youth are dismissed from the sanctuary upon completion of the Torah Service and will end after the Aaronic Benediction, during services, in the sanctuary.
+Sr. Shabbat School is held almost every Shabbat morning.
+Class begins when the youth are dismissed from the sanctuary upon completion of the Torah Service and will end after the Aaronic Benediction.

 Teens and young adults come together to express their love for the Lord and to edify each other in a messianic context.
 Activities include a youth service with worship time, team building experiences, peer edification exercises and community service to the congregation and an outreach to the adjacent community at large.